FreeOurKnowledge/website/ROADMAP.md

 - [ ] Post next-highest-rated campaign after an initial period (perhaps a couple weeks), and so on...

 #### Milestone: Bring campaign/s to fruition and roll-out activation phase
+* Write blog posts (see marketing/Communication_Strategy.md for outlets)
-* Advertise campaigns widely (see marketing/Communication_Strategy.md)
+* Advertise campaigns widely (see marketing/Communication_Strategy.md for networks)
     * 'Pledge drive'?
 * Monitor website traffic (if [developed](https://github.com/FreeOurKnowledge/platform/issues/11)) and use to inform marketing strategy
 * Use [script](https://github.com/FreeOurKnowledge/platform/issues/10) to email signatories as campaign progresses